goldsky-io/docs-v1/src/pages/indexing/webhooks.md

 Receive real-time HTTP POST requests to your backends whenever a subgraph indexes a new event.

-Every project has webhooks enabled by default.
+Every project has webhooks enabled by default for free.

 # Speedrun: X2Y2 Trades Webhook